 SOSBench

-Benchmarking Safety Alignment on Scientific Knowledge
+Benchmarking Safety Alignment on Six Scientific Domains

 ⚠️ WARNING: This paper contains information that may be considered offensive.